Baah001/image-search/README.md

 # CurrentRouting

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.7.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.7.
+## ANGULAR CLI
+Please make sure you have @angular/cli installed globally, or run the project through node_modules angular cli bin to use ng commands

 ## Development server